fpsvogel/fpsvogel.com/src/_posts/2021-08-05-plain-text-knowledge-base.md

 ---
 title: Plain-text, flat-file knowledge base with syntax highlighting
 subtitle: notes with tags and dates, effortlessly
+description: Sometimes the best note-taking system is a simple one.
+Mine is a .txt file with syntax-highlighted headings and tags via the VS Code extension Supertext.
 ---

 - [An example](#an-example)